khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 It is important to note that some Babylon objects have same name than other Khanon.js objects.
 To avoid collisions between their imports, you may import BABYLON namespace to use Babylon objects.
 ```
-import * as BABYLON from '@babylonjs/core'  // Use always BABYLON namespace
+import * as BABYLON from '@babylonjs/core'  // Use BABYLON namespace to avoid collisions with Khanon.js objects
 import {
   Scene,
   SceneInterface